Linqiaoqiao2/DerDasDie.color/README.md

 # DerDieDas.color 🐱

-German has three genders.
-You will forget them.
-This app helps.
+> *"Why is a fork masculine, a spoon feminine, and a knife neutral?"*
+> — Every German learner, eventually losing their mind

-Paste any German text, and it'll color-code all the nouns by gender:
+Stop guessing.
+Start seeing.
+Paste any German text, and watch nouns light up by gender:
 - **der** → blue
 - **die** → red
 - **das** → green